 9. A Storm In A Tea Cup

-A storm in a tea cup is an English idiom which means that a small issue has been exaggerated and blown out of proportion.
+A storm in a teacup is an English idiom that means that a small issue has been exaggerated and blown out of proportion.
 For example, “I got really angry at the teacher for giving us some homework yesterday but I guess it was just a storm in a teacup.”

 10. Elephant In The Room